DECEMBER 2025 AVIATION ACCIDENT & INCIDENT SUMMARY

 These pilot deviations need to be examined to determine if a common thread exists that we should address to help reduce the number of deviations that continue to occur, and thus enhance aviation safety.

-In the reporting period from July 11, 2025 thru August 12, 2025 there were thirty one pilot deviations reported by the FAA SDL FSDO.
-These deviations were committed by pilots with certificates ranging from Student Pilot thru ATP/CFI, and there were four out of state pilots, a flight of 4 military pilots, and a military helicopter pilot that committed these deviations.
-Of the thirty one deviations reported, there were twelve Brashers issued.
+reported by the FAA SDL FSDO.
+These deviations were committed by pilots with certificates ranging from Student Pilot thru ATP, and there were five out of state pilots, and two military pilots of the twenty-five deviations reported, and there were 12 Brashers issued.

-Note: A controller will issue a Brasher notification to a pilot when further FAA action will be taken, and the controller is thus giving the airman the opportunity to make note of the occurrence, collect information, and their thoughts for their future interaction with FAA Flight Standards.
+Note: Most of these pilot deviations were resolved during a discussion between the controller, and the pilot at the time of the occurrence.
+However, a controller may issue a Brasher notification to a pilot when further FAA action will be taken, and the controller is thus giving the airman the opportunity to make note of the occurrence, collect information, and their thoughts for their future interaction with FAA Flight Standards.

-Obviously pilots don’t get the message to be more careful in their flying.
-Some of these deviations could be attributed to out of state pilots that may not be accustomed to flying in some of the complex/crowded airspace that we have in Arizona.
+deviations could be attributed to out of state pilots that may not be accustomed to flying in some of the complex/crowded airspace that we have in Arizona.

 Pilots must listen carefully to ATC instructions and comply with them, and if they can’t comply, tell ATC why they can’t.
 Also, when flying in controlled airspace, pilots should never do something on their own, but always talk to ATC before they do anything that may differ from the instructions given.
-Pilots
+Pilots must always be aware of what type of airspace they are flying in, or may be about to enter, and know what may be expected of them.
+Always observe the airport, and runway markings, and signs and obey them.
+Fly with care and forethought, and don’t be part of the problem.

 In summary, the general aviation deviations this reporting period are:

-5 IFR Deviations 2 Brashers
+4 IFR Deviations 3 Brashers

-2 Class Bravo Airspace Deviations 1 Brasher
+4 Class Delta Airspace Deviations 1 Brasher

-2 Surface incidents 1 Brasher
+2 ATC Instructions 1 Brasher

 The details of the deviations this month are as follows:

-IFR DEVIATIONS (5)
+IFR DEVIATIONS (4)

 Unknown Pilot Certification